 The water quality capture volume (WQCV) represents the volume associated with the 1.25-year return period storm.
 Detaining this volume is considered to provide the best value in water quality treatment.
 All detention basins will be designed with a water quality outlet in addition to the Minor and Major Storm outlets, but the WQCV can be assumed to be contained within the Minor and Major Storm volume for FAA Method basin sizing.
 Any increase of imperviousness greater than 0.05 acres, or an improvement which results in a parcel's imperviousness percentage over land use default values (Table 3), or the creation of a PUD or a parcel within the Uncompahgre River Overlay District is required to provide WQCV detention for the entire parcel onsite, even if other detention is not required.
 The WQCV detention is to be based on the entire parcels imperviousness, including existing or Historic features when further Development occurs.
 The MHFD has spreadsheets that can aid in the design of the WQCV outlet.
 The equation to calculate the WQCV in Ridgway is:

-$$WQCV = \frac{0.65Aa(0.91i^3 - 1.19i^2 + 0.78i)}{12}$$ Equation 19 a = 0.8, the WQCV drain time coefficient corresponding to a 12-hour drain time i = imperviousness as a decimal percentage
+$$WQCV = \frac{0.65Aa(0.91i^3 - 1.19i^2 + 0.78i)}{12}$$

 WQCV = water quality capture volume (acre-feet)

 A = area draining to the detention basin (acres)